fabrezi/SHIP-DADDY/README.md

 4. Manually the status of the order will be updated.
 The user will have the option to see the current status of the package.
 5. Provide stats or the current status of the product.
 This will be packaging, shipping, delivery, delivered.
 This info can be checked by making calls to the db.

+For the completion of the task, the app must have the following:

+- CRUD functionality (HTTP methods,routing)
+- Frontend: Should demonstrate an understanding of the framework used in the solution and ui best practice, event handling, hooks
+- Backend: Should demonstrate understanding of route handling and REST.
+- Database: Persistence (wtf??)

 ## SETUP